ralph-bergmann/inject.dart/book/src/chapter_4_managing_application_state_through_di.md

 When you call this function in the build method, it:

-1. **Creates a ViewModelBuilder**: This StatefulWidget handles the ViewModel lifecycle
+1. **Creates a ViewModelBuilder**: This StatefulWidget handles the view model lifecycle
-2. **Passes Your Builder Function**: Your UI-building logic receives the ViewModel instance
+2. **Passes Your Builder Function**: Your UI-building logic receives the view model instance
-3. **Manages ViewModel Creation**: The ViewModel is created when the ViewModelBuilder first builds
+3. **Manages View Model Creation**: The view model is created when the ViewModelBuilder first builds
-4. **Handles ViewModel Disposal**: When the ViewModelBuilder is disposed, it disposes the ViewModel
+4. **Handles View Model Disposal**: When the ViewModelBuilder is disposed, it disposes the view model

-The builder function pattern provides a clean way to access the ViewModel's state and methods inside your UI code.
+The builder function pattern provides a clean way to access the view model's state and methods inside your UI code.
 By using this approach:

-1. The UI reacts to changes in the ViewModel automatically
+1. The UI reacts to changes in the view model automatically
-2. Business logic stays in the ViewModel
+2. Business logic stays in the view model
 3. The widget remains a simple StatelessWidget
 4. Lifecycle management happens behind the scenes